asankov/secure-messenger/README.md

 #### CLI

 I have created this program as a [Cobra](https://github.com/spf13/cobra) CLI app.
-I decided to use Cobra, because it is the de-facto standard for building Go CLI apps, I have used it in my work, so am familiar with it, and it has everything I needed for the task.
+I decided to use Cobra because it is the de-facto standard for building Go CLI apps, I have used it in my work, so am familiar with it, and it has everything I need for the task.

-Most of the command are simple one-off tasks that run, do something and then exit.
+Most of the commands are simple one-off tasks that run, do something, and then exit.

-The only exception is the `exchange-key-server` command that starts a web-server and listens for requests.
+The only exception is the `exchange-key-server` command that starts a web server and listens for requests.
-The command does not exit, unless explicitly stopped by the user.
+The command does not exit unless explicitly stopped by the user.

 I used the [cobra-cli generator](https://github.com/spf13/cobra-cli/blob/main/README.md) to generate the boilerplate for the commands.
 All the commands are in the [`cmd`](./cmd) directory.